abe-winter/dartjsonclass/README.md

 - [x] generate dart class
 - [x] json ser/des
+- [x] some collection support
+- [ ] nullable fields
+- [ ] parse datetimes
 - [ ] generate dio interfaces

+Internals:

+- [ ] better expression builder for easier support of nested types (`Map<String, List<CustomType>>`, for example)

 ## design questions

 ### Why not use dart codegen to do this?

-The dart codegen tools I've used aren't as seamless as I would like and require me to write a bunch of verbose stuff.
+The dart codegen tools I've used are slow to run + require me to write fairly verbose dart.

 ### Why target dio?